The Summer Struggle

 While Tikiljainen’s 53rd Rifle Regiment continued to manhandle the German division (with the help of an artillery battalion), the Finnish jäger brigade pushed back the rest of the 71st Rifle Division off the edge of the Winter Fury map and eventually back to the Petrozavodsk, the capital of Soviet Karelia.
 The 163rd Infantry Division was pulled back into reserve and eventually transferred to a quieter part of the front, while Lagus and his brigade prepared for a further operation against Petrozavodsk.

-The Playbook edition of Winter Fury includes a scenario for the 1941 battle.
+The Playbook edition of Winter Fury includes the 1941 battle.
 The Finnish player, with German help that may or may not arrive on the battlefield in time to make a difference, has to push the Soviets off the map.
 The Finns are outnumbered, and the Soviets – many of whom are also Finns – aren’t of a mind to leave easily.
 The more interesting fighting took place off the lower left side of the map, but it still makes for a very mobile, wide ranging look at forest fighting.